CHANGES IN ACCESS: How to get to the Historical Presidential Palace in Kaunas UPDATE*

-Somewhere in the middle of December please check www.rumuistorijos.lt; there will be plenty of interesting audio guided stories about our house in Lithuanian, English, Russian and German languages.
-We are working hard on it and are pretty excited about the outcome!
+Check out www.rumuistorijos.lt; there is plenty of interesting audio guided stories about our house in Lithuanian, English, Russian and German languages!

 The Historical Presidential Palace is a must-see place for everyone, whether native-born or a visitor to Kaunas.
 It is one of the most important memorials of the Republic of Lithuania in 1918–1940.